jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 }
 ```

-This didn’t look right to me.
 I spun my chair around to address my teammate who sat behind me and asked, “Hey, Ron.
 Can you look at this?
 It doesn’t look right to me.
 The failed and interrupted ids are being added to the passed List.”

 “Oh, that’s not right,” Ron replied, “Gee, I wonder how many failed and interrupted ids have been incorrectly recorded as passed.”